Lexus CT: Malaysia

 In February 2011, Lexus introduced the CT with two variants: CT 200h and CT 200h Luxury in Malaysia.
 In October 2012, alongside the introduction of a CT200h F Sport variant, equipment list was improved for the CT200h variant.
 In July 2014 the Lexus CT facelift was introduced.
 The Lexus CT has since been discontinued in Malaysia.

 Thailand

 On 22 February 2011, Lexus introduced the CT in Thailand with four variants: CT 200h Luxury, CT 200h F-SPORT, CT 200h Premium NAVI and CT 200h Premium NAVI + Moon Roof.
 On 12 February 2014 a facelift was introduced with six variants: Luxury Fabric, Luxury Leather, F-SPORT, Premium Navi, Premium Navi Moon Roof and F-SPORT Navi Moon Roof.
 On 18 September 2017 a Second facelift was introduced with four variants: Luxury Fabric, Luxury Leather, Premium and F-SPORT.
 In 2019, Lexus announced the UX Crossover would replace the CT.

 UK

-The Lexus CT200h was sold in the UK market from 2011 until, in October 2020, it was announced imports of the CT line had ceased along with the IS line and RC line (except for the RC F).
+The Lexus CT200h was sold in the UK market from 2011 until, in October 2020, it was announced imports of the CT line had ceased along with the IS line and RC line (except for the RC F), due to poor sales figures, fierce competition from European rivals, and a shift in the market towards crossover SUVs.
+The UX acts as a successor to the CT.